We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 These labs are the same labs that hospitals and healthcare providers use and are

-One advantage of this service is that it reportedly offers high levels of confidentiality.
+One advantage of this service is that it reportedly offers high levels of confidentiality, such as with the packaging when sending out a person’s test.
 However, the tradeoff is that it can be more expensive than other tests.

 Most accurate: Everlywell